Trusted by over half a million customers

 There are two types of subcontractors, both with different requirements under employers' liability insurance.

-Labour-only subcontractors work fully under the direction of the contractor.
-They are provided the materials to work with; given detailed instructions of what to do, and then supervised; and must comply with health and safety arranged for them.
-Under UK law, if you use a labour-only subcontractor they count as your employee, and you as their employer take on the full risk of public, product and employers' liability.
+Under UK law, if you use a labour only subcontractor they count as your employee, and you as their employer take on the full risk of public, product and employers' liability.

 Builders’ tools insurance